CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive niche targeting Swift Concurrency specifically.
-The combination of Swift-specific terms like '@MainActor', 'Sendable', 'Swift 6 migration', and 'actors' makes it very unlikely to conflict with general coding or other language concurrency skills.
+The combination of Swift-specific terms like '@MainActor', 'Sendable', 'actors', 'Swift 6 migration', and 'async/await' makes it very unlikely to conflict with other skills, even other Swift or general concurrency skills.

 3 / 3